Azure Kubernetes Service December Update

 To deliver more frequent upstream patches and improvements to the container runtime, AKS has adopted Moby, the open-source project that Docker is based on.
 With the exception of GPU-based VMs, all new AKS nodes are now provisioned with Moby as the container runtime, including new nodes in existing clusters added via the scale or upgrade commands.

-Because the upstream Moby project does not currently publish versioned releases, you will see a Microsoft-defined version (currently 3.0.1) for the container runtime when Moby is present.
+Because the upstream Moby project does not currently publish versioned releases, you'll see a Microsoft-defined version (currently 3.0.1) for the container runtime when Moby is present.
 Microsoft will periodically validate and build new versions of Moby and make them available in AKS.

 Reduction in cluster provisioning time